Breezy Point Sprint Triathlon

 Our Team in Training group rolled out of the hotel parking lot about 5:30 am, and we were on the Naval base by 6:00.
 I got my bike checked out, my race number marked on me, and my transition area set up, then went to pick up my timing chip.
 By that point is was about 6:30, and I was pretty much set up and ready.
 I warmed up with a short little run, then came and watched them set up the turn buoys for the swim course.
 One kilometer of open bay water looked a lot bigger than I thought it would.
 I could hardly see the farthest buoy.
 Yet at that point I was still surprisingly calm.
 About 7:30 they opened the swim course for warm-up swimming, so I wiggled into my wet suit and spent some time in the water.
 I'd forgotten just how salty salt water actually is.

 A little before 8:00 they shoo'ed us out of the water and out of the transition area, and began staging the start waves.
 I was in wave 5 of 10 to start.
 There were over 600 people milling about, so I could barely see when the first wave started.
 As my time got closer I was moving up toward the seawall, till finally they moved our wave of 56 guys to the top of the boat ramp.
 That's when the reality set in and the nerves kicked in.
 But then it was our time, and we went down the ramp and into the water, and swam to the start area.
-Lots of
+Lots of good luck was wished all around, and then the air horn sounded and we were off!

 The swim to the first turn buoy (250m) was the hardest.
 The current kept pulling me out of line, and I was nervous enough at that point that it didn't occur to me to swim toward the left of the buoy.
 Instead I kept getting pulled right, and then correcting, so I zigzagged that leg.
 Sighting was also a lot harder than I'd imagined.
 I ended up breast-stroking a lot more than I'd planned just so I could see where I was going, and occasionally having to stop completely to resight.
 I felt like wasn't making any progress whatsoever, but I wasn't going to look at my watch till I reached the first turn.
 Finally I did, and I was just over nine minutes.
 A horrible time, but about in line with my pool time, and on track to make the 45 minute cutoff, so I relaxed a little.